-- rigid metal vessel, with a capacity of 500 ml \pm 5 %; - calibrated reference manometer, with an uncertainty less than 0.1 kPa (0.8 mmHg); - pressure generator, e.g. ball pump (hand pump) with a deflation valve; - T-piece connectors.
+- rigid metal vessel, with a capacity of 500 ml \pm 5 %; - calibrated reference manometer, with an uncertainty less than 0.1 kPa (0.8 mmHg); - pressure generator, e.g. ball pump (hand pump) with a deflation valve; - T-piece connectors. - time measuring device with minimum resolution of 0.1s

 Replace the cuff with the vessel.

 Connect the calibrated reference manometer by means of a T-piece connector to the pneumatic system.
 After disabling the electromechanical pump (if fitted) connect the additional pressure generator into the pneumatic system by means of another T-piece connector.

 Test the device with increasing pressure steps of not more than 7 kPa (50 mmHg) to the scale maximum, at which point hold the pressure for 5 min and then decrease it by the same steps.

 Disconnect the calibrated reference manometer during the 5 min at maximum pressure.